 Are you a Paragard IUD victim?
 Contact us for help…

 Have you or a loved one been injured by copper intrauterine device Paragard T 380A?
 Please contact our mass tort attorneys for a free case evaluation and to discuss your legal options 24/7.
 Call or fill out the form on this page, and our Paragard lawyers will contact you about joining the 2022 lawsuit.

-Our law firm is devoted to fighting for the largest settlement possible for you.
+Our law firm is devoted to pursuing the largest settlement possible for you.
 Our free case review will determine whether you have a viable Paragard lawsuit against the device manufacturer.
 Our personal injury lawyers gather your medical records.
-And we take no payment unless we win.
+And we take no payment unless we win your case.

 - Pending Recalls, Pending recalls for the April 30, 2014 Enforcement Report, FDA.
 Note that women who get pregnant with the Paragard implanted risk ectopic pregnancy.